spdk/spdk/doc/spdk_top.md

 ## Help Window

-Help window pop-up can be invoked by pressing H key inside any tab.
+Help window pop-up can be invoked by pressing 'h' key inside any tab.
 It contains explanations for each key used inside the spdk_top application.

+## Scheduler Pop-up

+Current scheduler information may be displayed with 'g' key inside all tabs.
+It contains scheduler name and period along with governor name.